 - Poor communication between departments (treasury, accounting, FP&A, management, etc.)

 - Time-consuming preparation processes, making Cash Flow forecasts irrelevant by the time it is completed

-- Reports not aligning with actual management of cash accounts by treasury
+- Reports not aligning with the actual management of cash accounts by the treasury

 In order to manage Cash Flow Forecasting effectively we need to ask ourselves the following questions: